stevenwcliu/FA21_172Project/README.md

 ![3](https://user-images.githubusercontent.com/66756662/141928283-f94269c8-3f78-415a-b3ea-66445e22885b.jpg)

-After that run DemoApplication, then you will be able to open the website with localhost:8080!
+After that run DemoApplication, then you will be able to open the website with localhost:8080
 ![3](https://user-images.githubusercontent.com/66756662/141928589-f1a3cc40-280a-4245-99a8-875f5e5f7bf4.jpg)

+At the Homepage, you can choose to view our menu, make order, create or log-in your accounnt.

+If you choose to create an account, you will be prompted to enter your email, password, and full name.

+Then you can log-in with the account created.

+You will see an updated Homepage with a welcoming message.
+When you make orders, you will be able to review your own record.